Where the Rubber Meets the Road

 Laws Every Driver Should Know

-- Reckless Driving: If you drive your car with a blatant disregard for the rules of the road in a way that endangers yourself, property, and others, it is considered reckless driving.
+- Reckless Driving: Driving your car with a blatant disregard for the rules of the road in a way that endangers yourself, property, and others, is considered reckless driving.

 - Speed Contests: You cannot race with other cars on the road.